 The 300 people are led in to sit on the stairs behind the candles, on the ground amongst them, and filling in the space between the steps in front of me and the wall behind me – like we’re in a topless cave.
 I stand in the back and listen as the flute player fills the canyon with sound before a man uses his voice with a rababa – a bowed instrument aka a spike fiddle – to do the same.
 I’m glad people are willing to watch with their eyes and not their phones.
 I watch the cats weave around the candles that cast light enough to cause curiosity, but not to fulfill it.

 We passed the time talking by the fire, dancing under the moonlight on the rocks, and the others singing their cultural songs.
 I feel bad now that I didn’t participate but I debated singing Twinkle, Twinkle or Old MacDonald or the Star Spangled Banner.
 There were half chickens with bread and I had two of them.
 I didn’t know I was that hungry.
 We put our trash on the fire before kicking the extra wood out to save for the next people, and then put the coals out.
-There’s a great view of the city lights from here and I appreciate the local perspective given to me by Abdalah and Mohamed who got me back to the room by 2am.
-I woke Julie for a second just by coming in the room, but was quick to change out of my smoky clothes and climb into bed.
+There’s a great view of the city lights from here and I appreciate the local perspective given to me by Abdallah and Mohamed who got me back to the room by 2 am.
+I woke Julie for a second just by coming into the room but was quick to change out of my smoky clothes and climb into bed for tomorrow.